 I’m an Engineering Student.
 How do I transfer to MEM?

-If you are already in the School of Engineering and would like to switch majors to MEM, and you are within your first semester of your freshmen year, you may submit an application to change majors and be guaranteed acceptance.
+If you are already in the College of Engineering and would like to switch majors to MEM, and you are within your first semester of your freshmen year, you may submit an application to change majors and be guaranteed acceptance.